rdkrajunus/BeatTheBox/README.md

 ![Probabilistic Frequency Of Dealt Cards](ProbabilisticFrequencyOfDealtCards.png)

 These results are taken from our sample of 25,000 decks, however, are 25,000 decks enough to make generalizations about how winnable the game is?
 Would the results be much different if our program played every possible deck?
-How many possible decks are there?

 There are 9.2x10<sup>49</sup> possible decks when suits are not considered.
 To put this number in perspective:
 * 4x10<sup>17</sup> seconds have elapsed since the Big Bang